R3Conclave/conclave-core-sdk/docs/docs/system-requirements.md

 The host and client are normal Java libraries targeting Java 8, so all code outside the enclave module can be written and built with any Java version that is 8 or higher.

+## Gradle
+The tool used to build Conclave is Gradle.
+The recommended version is 6.6.1.